Echo108471/MonkeyTrenchOffense/ProjectDocumentTemplate.md

 ![](./example_images/main_map2.png)
 ![](./example_images/main_map2_physics.png)

-**Map 1:** The first map was intended to be a beginner-level map with only two split paths, each with varying difficulty.
-The goal is to provide a simple, easy-to-understand objective for the player: get from the start to the end without dying.
-The entire map is created using a single asset package, called *Tiny Swords*, which is linked somewhere on this page.
-Additionally, I designed the towns to act as checkpoints, allowing the player to heal or buy upgrades as part of a progression system.
-Decoration-wise, the map is organized into a forested area near the top to serve as scenery.
-Initially, I considered creating another path at the top of the map, but the layout didn’t work well, so I opted for simplicity.
-Decorations like directional signs help guide the player along the correct path, while an "X" sign discourages players from going the wrong way.
-These small details tie into the goal of guiding the player subtly.
+**Map 1:** The first map was intended to be a beginner level one, with only two split paths, with varying difficulty for each path.
+The goal is to make a simple, easy to understand goal for the player: get from the start to the end without dying.
+The entire map is made with a single asset package, called tiny swords, which should be linked somewhat on this page.
+Additionally, I intended the towns to act as a checkpoint for the player, allowing them to heal or buy upgrades to act as a progression system for the player.
+Decoration wise, I organized the map into a forested area near the top as a form of decoration and scenery.
+Initially, the intention was to create another path at the top of the map as well, but the layout just wasn't working out enough, so I decided to go simpler with the layout.
+Decoration wise, I additionally added two signs into each of the paths to indicate the player in the correct direction, as well as a X sign if the player decides to start going the opposite direction.
+While these are small details that are likely to go unnoticed, I did still believe they tie into guiding the player in the correct direction.

 **Map 2:** The second map is much larger and more complex.
 With more experience after designing the first map, I was able to organize the layout and save time.
 The design emphasizes a maze-like structure, offering players multiple paths with varying difficulty.
 I also aimed to create the impression of different biomes on the map.
 Whether I succeeded or not is debatable.
 The biomes include:
 - **Desert biome:** The starting area, with sparse plants and a barren plain.
 - **Cliff biome:** A region representing cliffs by the ocean.
-- **Mountain biome:** A higher elevation area meant to simulate snow (though the asset pack lacked snow-themed tiles).
+- **Mountain biome:** A higher elevation area meant to serve as a high mountaintop
-- **Valley biome:** The bottom of the map, featuring lakes, wildlife, and a town at the very end.
+- **Valley biome:** The bottom of the map, reflecting a valley featuring lakes, wildlife, and a town at the very end.

-For this map, I implemented a dedicated physics layer to outline the map's boundaries.
-Previously, I marked outer tiles as physics layers automatically, but this new approach allowed for greater debugging efficiency.
-While the decorations weren’t as intentional as in the first map, I chose specific features to help players navigate.
-For example, instead of scattering trees randomly, I placed a memorable mushroom patch in the bottom-right corner to serve as both aesthetic decoration and a mental checkpoint.
+Additionally, on this map I created a dedicated physics layer to draw out the bounds of the entire tilemap.
+In my previous map, I achieved it by automatically marking outer tiles as physics layers, but I found that having a dedicated tilemaplayer for physics was nice and made it much easier to debug.
+There is not as much intention behind the decorations, but I did choose certain decorations to be more memorable for the player to remember.
+Instead of making a bunch of trees scattered around for example, I created a mushroom patch near the bottom right of the map to serve aesthetic and almost as a mental checkpoint.
 ---

 ### Technical Components